How to buy Silver Lake Resources (SLR) shares

-Silver Lake Resources Limited is a gold business based in Australia.
-Silver Lake Resources shares (SLR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.43 – an increase of 8% over the previous week.
-Silver Lake Resources has a trailing 12-month revenue of around $563.4 million.
+Silver Lake Resources is a gold business based in Australia.
+Silver Lake Resources shares (SLR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Silver Lake Resources has a trailing 12-month revenue of around $589.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Silver Lake Resources